ICMOL/OMIXIS/docs/msfinder-method-guide.md

 This guide applies to **Untargeted Compound ID V2 in OMIXIS 2.0** and the bundled **MS-FINDER v3.61** console workflow.
 It explains the generic positive- and negative-ion method examples, OMIXIS-specific feature-to-spectrum matching settings, MS-FINDER formula and structure parameters, database selection, spectral-library search, batch settings, validation, and troubleshooting.

-> **Scope boundary:** `RetentionTimeTolerance` (or `RTTolerance`) is an OMIXIS feature-to-spectrum matching parameter, not a native MS-FINDER setting.
+> **Scope boundary:** `RetentionTimeTolerance` (or `RTTolerance`) is an OMIXIS feature-to-MS2-spectrum matching parameter, not a native MS-FINDER setting.
+It does not control standard-list matching.
 OMIXIS removes it when creating `MSFINDER_method_effective.txt`.
 All other supported settings are passed to MS-FINDER.

 ## Quick conclusions

 - Feature-to-MSP matching is controlled by `Ms1Tolerance`, `MassToleranceType`, and `RetentionTimeTolerance`.
+- Standard-list-to-feature matching is independent: its m/z tolerance follows MS-Picker `mzWidth`, and its RT tolerance follows MS-Aligner `rttol` (default `0.5 min`).
 - `Ms2Tolerance` and `RelativeAbundanceCutOff` affect downstream MS/MS fragment matching, not the initial feature-to-MSP match.
 - Wider mass tolerances, more databases, higher candidate limits, and deeper fragmentation trees normally increase both candidate count and run time.
 - Use separate positive- and negative-ion method files.
 OMIXIS verifies polarity from mzML MS/MS metadata and rejects mixed-polarity input.